 This isn’t one of my usual blog posts where I offer my sage advice (although, you may learn a thing or two by the end of it).
 This is going to be a more personal post where I discuss how exactly I dove into the world of writing, both personally and professionally.
 I briefly discussed some tips and tricks on how to make a career in writing in a previous post, but I didn’t go in-depth on my own personal journey into the industry, and I feel like I owe it to my readers (all four of you) to explain myself.
 After all, if you’re going to take writing advice from a stranger on the Internet, you want to at least know their experience, right?

 **I apologize in advance to my readers who were expecting a blog about writing or publishing.
-While this is different than my usual blogs, I feel like this is a topic that needs addressing since it’s close to my heart and worth a discussion.**
+While this is different than my usual blogs, I feel like anxiety is a topic that needs addressing since it’s close to my heart and worth a discussion.**

 Anxiety sucks.
 Period.
 There’s no reason to sugar-coat it.
 Anxiety is a disease (yes, a disease) that plagues almost every single person, and while some have easily overcome it a good workout or a walk in the woods, there are others, such as myself, who have to deal with it everyday.
 And unfortunately, there are some who have a harder time of coping than others.